 For families who choose to have their child/children return to school in person, your elementary student(s) would return to school with enhanced safety measures and will be part of a common cohort of students to limit contact.
-The Ministry of Education has directed school boards to ensure that direct and indirect contacts in schools for students be limited to approximately 50 students.
-Bell times and school day schedules would look mostly like what students and families experienced prior to our school closures in March with approximately 300 minutes of face-to-face teacher instruction.
-Students would have two, forty-minute nutrition breaks with staggered outdoor breaks to ensure cohorts are maintained and physical distancing is maximized.
-However, there will be increased health and safety measures in place including staggered entry and exit of students, frequent hand hygiene, the required use of masks for students in Kindergarten through Grade 12 and enhanced cleaning measures as a few examples.
+Bell times and school day schedules will look like what students and families experienced prior to our school closures with 300 minutes of face-to-face teacher instruction for all subjects and strands of the curriculum.
+Students will have two, forty-minute nutrition breaks with staggered outdoor breaks with physical distancing maximized between cohorts.
+Like last year, increased health and safety measures will be in place including staggered entry and exit of students, frequent hand hygiene, the required use of masks for students in Kindergarten through Grade 12 and enhanced cleaning measures as a few examples.

 Cohorting of Students

 This practice limits the number of other students that a single student is in contact with.
-Direct and indirect contacts* in schools for elementary students should be limited to approximately 50.
 This practice will also facilitate contact tracing should that be necessary.
-Elementary students should be cohorted with their classmates and their homeroom teacher.
+Elementary school students will be cohorted with their classmates and with one teacher, where possible.
+Students may be placed into small groups (for example special education support, English-language learning) with students from other cohorts.
 Specialized teachers, like French teachers, will still be able to go into classrooms to provide the full breadth of programming for students.

 Students will enter and exit our school sites and classrooms in controlled ways and under the supervision of staff.
 Entry and exit procedures will ensure adherence to physical distancing and other enhanced health and safety protocols such as wayfinding to support directionality and signage throughout the school.